hclivess/sshauto/README.md

 If you don't want to store plaintext passwords, enter `"ask"` as your password to be asked during the procedure.
 If you want to use one password for all servers, enter `"askonce"` instead.
 The script sorts servers from top to bottom, so you can organize around `"askonce"` and still have passwords and `"ask"` trigger ahead of it.

 For linux, you need to `apt-get install plink`.
-For windows, you need the bundled `plink.exe`
+For Windows, you need the bundled `plink.exe`

 **This is what a demo config file looks like:**